-- Reporting period, date of report, and subrecipient POC name and contact information. - Project identification information. - Significant activities and developments that have occurred or have shown progress during the quarter. - Percent completion and whether completion of work is on schedule; a discussion of any problems, delays, or adverse conditions. - Status of costs, including whether the costs are (1) unchanged, (2) overrun, or (3) underrun, and narrative to address change in cost status. - Incremental funding amounts (SFM) and progress completed. - For acquisition projects, the current status of each property for which settlement was completed in that quarter. - Additional information as required by FEMA to assess the progress of an award.
+- Reporting period, date of report, and subrecipient POC name and contact information. - Project identification information. - Significant activities and developments that have occurred or have shown progress. - Percent completion and whether completion of work is on schedule; a discussion of any problems, delays, or adverse conditions. - Status of costs, including whether the costs are (1) unchanged, (2) overrun, or (3) underrun, and narrative to address change in cost status. - Incremental funding amounts (SFM) and progress completed. - For acquisition projects, the current status of each property for which settlement was completed. - Additional information as required by FEMA to assess the progress of an award.